 Gitana y torero con el Guadalquivir al fondo de Gonzalo Bilbao.
 Museo Bellver, Sevilla.
 Circa 1920

-Since the end of the nineteenth century the flamenco guitar or toque presented its own peculiarities, with the absence of women as instrumentalists in flamenco.
-Traditionally in Andalucía and more specifically in a place like Jerez de la Frontera, some parents accompany their little girls to dance classes, while the boys attend flamenco guitar lessons.
-Despite the low ratio of boys to girls that learn flamenco dance, the presence of girls learning how to play the flamenco guitar is practically none.
+Since the end of the 19th century, the flamenco guitar or toque presented its own peculiarities, with the absence of women as instrumentalists in flamenco.
+Traditionally, in Andalucía, and more specifically in a place like Jerez de la Frontera, some parents accompany their little girls to dance classes, while the boys attend flamenco guitar lessons.
+Despite the low ratio of boys to girls who learn flamenco dance, the presence of girls learning how to play the flamenco guitar is practically nil.
 While a number of children fall away before reaching adulthood, those who persist in flamenco maintain gender roles, which parallel childhood experiences.

 Notwithstanding rapid changes in technology, the principal mindset of both mental and physical desire between the sexes has generally remained unchanged.

-In flamenco style tablaos (cabaret restaurants) performance sensibilities are primarily generative of gender schemes.
+In flamenco style tablaos (cabaret restaurants) performance sensibilities are primarily categorised by gender.
 Women commonly interpret forms of dance while guitarists are usually always men.
-In a commercial setting the gender/sexual dynamic played out at once imbues and energises the performance.
+In a commercial setting, the gender/sexual dynamic played out at once imbues and energises the performance.
 Stereotypical images of flamenco portray the form and its practitioners as passionate, fiery and seductive.
 Descriptions are often anecdotal about love, sex and the allure or rejection of men and women strong in character to each other.

-The dominant Western canon of dance continues to be highly valued in the West.
-Stories now classics continue to be upheld and endure the test of time.
+The dominant Western canon of dance continues to be highly valued in the west.
+Stories, now classics, continue to be upheld and endure the test of time.
 Many of these narratives have been shaped through a romantic lens.
 Genres such as ballet, opera and musical theatre, codify and more often limit gender roles in performance.
 This is not exclusive to traditional forms of expression.
 Pina Bausch’s modern dance company has also been criticised in its rendering of gender politics.
-Despite producing groundbreaking work that pushed dance theatre through territory previously unexplored by dance, much of the work still sits within traditional concepts of gender.
+Despite producing groundbreaking work that pushed dance theatre through territory previously unexplored, much of the work still sits within traditional concepts of gender.

 Is this because we predominately construct ourselves through the looking glass of others?
-This statement presumes that as individuals the notion of constructs, which have manifested their way over centuries into quotidian life, limit and or control how we look, think and feel to varying degrees.
+This statement presumes that as individuals the notion of constructs, which have manifested their way over centuries into ordinary life, limit and/or control how we look, think and feel to varying degrees.
 In view of this have we actually moved on at all since the representation of gender in art from the ancient world until now?

-In flamenco, despite the continued presence of men playing the guitar there is evidence that suggests the contrary.
-During the latter part of the nineteenth century Café Cantantes (a.1847 – 1920) appeared as popular establisments throughout several parts of Andalucía.
+In flamenco, despite the continued presence of men playing the guitar, there is evidence that suggests the contrary.
+During the latter part of the 19th century, Café Cantantes (a.1847 – 1920) appeared as popular establisments throughout several parts of Andalucía.
 These singing cafes echoed both the demand for cante (flamenco song), and made the dance aspect of flamenco appear as the focal point in perfomance.
 After a period of restricted viewing, both cante and baile (flamenco dance) resonated with a larger and more discerning public.

-Men more often painted and produced work that became significant, making them also responsible for both the guardianship and the distribution of their work.
-Across the board the dominant presence of men in public and management positions, often deemed inappropriate for women, slowed down female equivalents.
+Men more often painted and produced works that became significant, making them also responsible for both the guardianship and the distribution of their paintings.
+Across the board, the dominant presence of men in public and management positions, often deemed inappropriate for women, slowed down female equivalents.
 Even today, male guitarists are more directly involved in the tasks of composition, record production and arrangement, compared to women.